A reader asked:

 For some further perspective on this, I’d highly recommend reading the blog Emma’s Hope Book.
 It’s a blog written by the mother of a 12 year old autistic girl whose speech is unreliable (with some posts from her as well), and they have a lot of really important things to say about how to respect people whose communication is atypical.

-tl;dr: Your student has things to say, whether or not she has figured out how to say them.
+Short version: Your student has things to say, whether or not she has figured out how to say them.
 She is already saying some of them (in words or otherwise), whether or not you understand her communication.
 The more you assume that she is trying to communicate with you, and the more you assume that what she says is worthwhile, the more you will be able to understand her and teach her in age-appropriate ways.
+Scroll up for some examples.